Trout Stocking Frequently Asked Questions - Get the FAQs!

 How old and how big are the trout being stocked?

-Most trout that are stocked will average slightly larger than one half pound each.
+Most trout that are stocked will average slightly larger than one-half pound each.
 These fish are approximately 14-17 months old.
-A small percentage of holdover fish which exceed 24 months of age are also added to designated locations.
+A small percentage of holdover fish that exceed 24 months of age are also added to designated locations.
 These fish will average slightly larger than one pound each.
-And finally, a few hundred trophy trout are also raised which are 3-4 years old weighing between 5 to 8 lbs each.
+And finally, approximately 600 trophy trout are also raised, which are 3-4 years old, weighing between 3 and 5 lbs each.
 Most streams will receive 1 or 2 of these trout.

 Exactly where do you put the fish?